 Four More Items to Cover:

-2) We will conquer carpool with your help and patience.
+1) We will conquer carpool with your help and patience.
 Please have a large card with your child’s name clearly printed on it.
-Hold the card out of the window as you approach the door.
+Hold the card for us to see as you approach the door.

 4) Hopefully sometime during your time with us, your child will arrive home with his/her PHONICS BOOK, followed several months later by a reader!! —So very exciting!
-You can either purchase the readers ($11.00) or when the time comes, send in a $35 book nonrefundable annual deposit.
+You can either purchase the readers ($11.00) or rent them an annual deposit of $45.
+Book fees will be invoiced through Brightwheel.
 In addition to the phonics books, math workbooks will be used in the four-year-old, PreK, and kindergarten classes.
 Each workbook will cost $16.00.

 We are a licensed facility and all Greenbrier Manor children must have a shot record and birth certificate on hand before they can attend school.
 In addition, all children must have a physical form on file no later than September 30th.